CapsCode-Website/blogfiles/general/why-we-need-http-methods/index.md

 That's all about why we need HTTP methods, HTTP status codes and request headers.
 Now let's see what are the various HTTP methods available and what is the difference between them.

+---

 ## 4. GET <a name="get-method"></a>
 GET method is used to get the data from a requested resource/ server or in another way, use GET to retrieve resource/ information **only**

+**Ex.**

-Ex. - let's say we have an API URL like this, https://api.capscode.in/user and when we do the GET call to this URL, it will return the list of users from the database.
+let's say we have an API URL like this, https://api.capscode.in/user and when we do the GET call to this URL, it will return the list of users from the database.